johnhw/differentiable_sorting/README.md

 The sorting network for `n=2^k` elements has `k(k-1)/2` "layers" where parallel compare-and-swap operations are used to rearrange a `n` element vector into sorted order.
 The sequence of operations is independent of the data.

-These permutations can be written as a sequence of linear operations:

 ### Differentiable compare-and-swap